 I added a Bourbon Garlic Compound Butter to put over the top for this recipe, but if you follow the guidelines above you don’t need the compound butter to have a juicy, melt in your mouth steak to serve.
 That being said, the Bourbon butter is a fantastic flavor amplifier to take an ordinary steak to out of this world delicious!

-Looking for other great Grilling recipes?
+Looking for other great Summer recipes?
 Try these recipes:

 Grilled Steak with Bourbon Garlic Butter-- How to grill the perfect steak: Melted Bourbon Garlic butter blankets seared on the outside, juicy, tender on the inside steaks for an easy BBQ meal for entertaining.